 Analyze flood distributions from diffuse NIR light sources to evaluate uniformity across angular emissions (in terms of intensity at each degree), center values, angular fall-off, hot-spots, including:

 TT-NIRI includes a “Dot Source Analysis” test to output uniformity, max intensity, and flux statistics for each dot in a structured light pattern that is emitted by a NIR laser through a DOE.
 This test can analyze individual dots or regions of dots to ensure the patterns are projected in the correct angle (inclination, azimuth) and with the correct intensity (W/sr).

-Close-up on the analysis of dot source emissions used for 3D sensing like facial or gesture recognition.
 Each dot in the pattern can be evaluated for accurate position and intensity, with data output including: